EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 The newly-created iterator has `iterator_end` status.

-A consensus parameter limits the number of available iterators. `kv_it_create` aborts the transaction if the contract exceeds this.
+A consensus parameter limits the number of available iterators for each database.
+`kv_it_create` aborts the transaction if the contract exceeds this or if the iterator handle is not representable as a uint32_t.

 ### kv_it_destroy